Shikaga/PitchBlackAnalysis/index.md

 Here, she is finally given her chance at redemption.
 Once again she has the option of either abandoning the others and saving her own life, or trusting in her own strength, and try to save them.

-Throughout the movie, this has been main tension of the film.
+Throughout the movie, this has been the main tension of the film.
 The conversation that she has with Johns earlier in the movie, where she explains that Owens was trying to prevent her from killing the passengers, is overheard by Riddick.

 Her decision weighs on her, killing her inside with every second she spends with those that she tried to sacrifice to save her own life.
 She is clearly conflicted with her own demons, and it manifests in the way that she tries to take charge and get everyone to safety, in an attempt to receive absolution.

 Riddick asking her to once again abandon them hits her like a hammer.
 The tension growing, beat by beat, with Riddick's smiling evilly as he sees her break down.
-But then, finally gathers her strength and throws it in his face, declaring that they are going back for the others, whether he likes it or not.
+But then, she finally gathers her strength and throws it in his face, declaring that they are going back for the others, whether he likes it or not.

-In fact, this reminds me a lot of the end of Die Hard.
+In fact, this reminds me a lot of the end of *Die Hard*.
 The Cop (???), midway through the film explains how after a shooting gone wrong, he had never been able to draw his gun again, and had been desk bound ever since.

 Finally at the very end of the film, after the climax and celebrations have begun, he is finally able to shoot the one final terrorist.
 He is provided with an opportunity to put his mistake behind him, and reclaim his destiny.